wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 write phases (with regard to concurrent writes) are necessary for a schedule to be accepted by OCC, which generates serializable schedules.
 The atomicity of read and write phases alone, however, are not sufficient to ensure serializability.
-Even if read and write phases are atomic with regard to concurrent writes, if some interleaving transaction updates data items after read phase completes and before the serial validation-write phase starts, then the schedule can be non-serializable, as shown in the example below:
+Even if read and write phases are atomic with regard to concurrent writes, if some interleaving transaction updates data items after read phase completes and before the serial validation-write phase starts, the schedule can become non-serializable, as shown in the example below:

 **Broken Read-Modify-Write Example:**